CharlyHdz13/election-analysis/README.md

   ![image](https://user-images.githubusercontent.com/89402038/135728606-13714aa9-ca25-487e-8b55-aaf3a3d2a703.png)

-  To now count the total amount of votes, I used a for loop using the "reader" as the collection.
-Inside the for I added 1 to the previous value of `total_votes` as follows:
+  To now count the total amount of votes, I used a `for` loop using the "reader" as the collection.
+Inside the `for` I added 1 to the previous value of `total_votes` as follows:

   ![image](https://user-images.githubusercontent.com/89402038/135728755-ef037067-9f8a-4ec1-a8af-3204ea731d59.png)

-  After the for loop ends we will get the exact amount of votes of the election which were: 369,711.
+  After the `for` loop ends we will get the exact amount of votes of the election which were: 369,711.

 - Breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-  How the algorithm works for to obtain this data from the csv file is as follows.
+  How the algorithm works to obtain this data from the csv file is as follows.
 First of an empty list and an empty dictionary were initialized before the `with` statement where I read the file.

   ![image](https://user-images.githubusercontent.com/89402038/135734135-a25a8432-8844-4ed9-9bcf-83e5f7e3dc5f.png)

   The list "counties" will save the names for every county in the file and the dictionary "county_votes" will have as keys the names of the counties and as values the number of votes casted in that county.
-To do this a variable named county_name was declared inside the for loop inside the `with` statement and was asigned the value of the second position of the list "row".
+To do this a variable named county_name was declared inside the `for` loop inside the `with` statement and was asigned the value of the second position of the list "row".

   ![image](https://user-images.githubusercontent.com/89402038/135734200-05b3331d-2b1b-4d86-a832-c0c6c7323bd6.png)